 Even in the most difficult situations, God is waiting to be discovered" T. Radcliffe OP

-The College offers the opportunity for Year 11 students to participate in the annual Vietnam Pilgrimage.
+The College offers the opportunity for Year 11 students to participate in the annual Vietnam Immersion Trip.

-Since 2005, St Mary's College and Christian Brothers College students' have combined to participate in a Pilgrimage to Vietnam.
+Since 2005, St Mary's College students have participated in the trip to Vietnam.

-The primary focus of the Pilgrimage is on giving service and working with orphaned, disabled children in the Phu My Orphanage in the Thi Nghe District, Saigon and harvesting coffee at the orphanage farm in Bao Loc.
+The primary focus of the experience is on giving service and working with orphaned, disabled children in the Phu My Orphanage in the Thi Nghe District, Saigon and harvesting coffee at the orphanage farm in Bao Loc.